 2) The promise of God unto the fathers regarding Abraham’s seed.

 5. The promise of Moses.
-Peter says: “And he shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.
-For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
+Peter says: “And he shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.
+For Moses truly said unto the fathers, A prophet shall the Lord your God raise unto you of your brethren, like unto me; he shall ye hear in all things whatsoever he shall say unto you.
 And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people,” Acts 3:20-23; Deuteronomy 18:17-19.

 6. The promise of Abraham.
-Peter continues: “Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold of these days.
+Peter continues: “Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold these days.
 Ye are the children of the prophets, and of the covenant which God made with our fathers, saying unto Abraham, And in thy seed shall all the kindreds of the earth be blessed.
-Unto you first God, having raised up his Son Jesus, sent him to bless you, in turning away every one of you from his iniquities,” Acts 3:24-26; Genesis 12:3; Genesis 18:18.
+Unto you first God, having raised his Son, Jesus, sent him to bless you, in turning away every one of you from his iniquities,” Acts 3:24-26; Genesis 12:3; Genesis 18:18.
 Notice:

 a.
-The word iniquities in Gr. is ponería, (pon-ay-ree'-ah); which means: depravity, i.e., malice; sins:—iniquity, or wickedness.
+The word iniquities in Gr. is ponería, which means depravity, i.e., malice; sins: —iniquity, or wickedness.

 b.
-God’s promise to Abraham was: “The forgiveness of sins to Israel and all the kindreds of the earth,” through his seed, Jesus Christ.
-The promise of Abraham is not earthly wealth as most TV/radio prosperity preachers proclaim; but, about “spiritual health”; in the form of the “forgiveness of sins.”
+God’s promise to Abraham was: “The forgiveness of sins to Israel and all the kindreds of the earth” through his seed, Jesus Christ.
+The promise of Abraham is not earthly wealth as most TV/radio prosperity preachers proclaim, but about “spiritual health” in the form of the “forgiveness of sins.”

-1) Peter said to the beggar: “Silver and gold have I none; but such as I have, I give (unto) thee: In the name of Jesus Christ of Nazareth rise up and walk,” Acts 3:6.
+1) Peter said to the beggar: “Silver and gold have I none; but such as I have, I give (unto) thee: In the name of Jesus Christ of Nazareth rise and walk,” Acts 3:6.

 2) Jesus said to his followers: “Foxes have holes, and birds of the air have nests; but the Son of man hath not (a place) where to lay his head,” Luke 9:58.

 d.
-Paul and Barnabas: “The Paul and Barnabas waxed bold, and said, it was necessary that the word of God should first have been spoken to you: but seeing ye put if from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.
+Paul and Barnabas: “The Paul and Barnabas waxed bold, and said, it was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.
 For so hath the Lord commanded us, saying, I have set thee to be a light of the Gentiles, that thou shouldest be for salvation unto the ends of the earth.
 And when the Gentiles heard this, they were glad, and glorified the word of the Lord: and as many as were ordained to eternal life believed,” Acts 13:46-48.

 C. Peter preaching before the council.
 Notice: “As they spake unto the people, the priests, and the captain of the temple, and the Sadducees, came upon them, being grieved that they taught the people, and preached through Jesus the resurrection from the dead,” Acts 4:1-2.